dashingsoft/pyarmor/src/user-guide.md

 ### Use Decorator to Protect Code Object

-When restrict mode is disabled, code object can be accessed out of obfuscated scripts.
-In order to solve this leak, define a decorator "wraparmor":
+When restrict mode is disabled, there is another way to proetect code object can not be accessed out of obfuscated scripts:

+Use decorator `wraparmor`

 ```python